LanarsInc/phone_input/README.md

   * `searchInputWidth` The width of the search input field, if specified.

 * **CountrySelectorNavigator.bottomSheet**

   Extra parameters:
-  * `bottomSheetDragHandlerColor` The [Color] of the divider at the top on the bottom sheet and other extra params as in the dialog
+  * `bottomSheetDragHandlerColor` The [Color] of the divider at the top on the bottom sheet
+  * and other extra params as in the dialog

 * **CountrySelectorNavigator.modalBottomSheet**

   Extra parameters:
   * `height` Provides the capability to define the height of the bottom sheet.
+  * and other extra params as in the bottomSheet

 * **CountrySelectorNavigator.draggableBottomSheet**

   Extra parameters:
   * `initialChildSize` Defines the initial height of the bottom sheet.
   * `minChildSize` Defines the minimum height that the bottom sheet can occupy.
   * `maxChildSize` Defines the maximum height that the bottom sheet can occupy.
-  * `borderRadius` Controls the rounded corner radius of the bottom sheet. and other extra params as in the dialog
+  * `borderRadius` Controls the rounded corner radius of the bottom sheet.
+  * and other extra params as in the dialog

 * **CountrySelectorNavigator.dropdown**

   Since dropdown is implemented using overlay it is necessary to pass Layer Link.

   Extra parameters:
   * required `layerLink` The LayerLink for overlay positioning
   * `borderRadius` The dropdown's border-radius
   * `listHeight` The height of the dropdown list
-  * `backgroundColor` The background color of the dropdown and other extra params as in the dialog
+  * `backgroundColor` The background color of the dropdown
+  * and other extra params as in the dialog

 ## Integration with Customs Text Fields